Fytch/ProgramOptions.hxx/README.md

 But how do we accomplish printing the options whenever there's a `--help` command?
 This is where callbacks come into play.
 Callbacks are functions that we supply to *ProgramOptions.hxx* to call.
 After we handed them over, we don't need to worry about invoking them as that's entirely *ProgramOptions.hxx*' job.
 In the code below, we pass a [lambda](http://en.cppreference.com/w/cpp/language/lambda) whose sole purpose is to print the options.
 Whenever the corresponding option occurs (`--help` in this case), the callback is invoked.

 The *unnamed parameter* `""` is used to process nameless arguments.
 Consider the command line: `gcc -O2 a.c b.c` Here, unlike `-O2`, `a.c` and `b.c` are not named and neither do they start with a hyphen.
 They are unnamed parameters but they are important nevertheless.
 In *ProgramOptions.hxx*, you'd treat them like any other option.
 They only differ in their [default settings](#defaults).

+Note that, in order to pass arguments starting with a hyphen to the unnamed parameter, you'll have to pass `--` first, signifying that all further arguments should be passed right to the unnamed parameter without attempting to interpret them.
 ```cpp
 #include <ProgramOptions.hxx>
 #include <iostream>